TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Group and Solo

-#### **h.
-Namah Parvati Pathe:**
+#### **Namah Parvati Pathe:**

-A devotional recital on God of Gods, Veerupaksha / Shiva.
+&emsp; &emsp; A devotional recital on God of Gods, Veerupaksha / Shiva.
 This sequence describes the ornaments, compassion and the life story of Lord Shiva using vibrant dance moves of Bharatanatyam

 **Concept:** Raghavendra J Prabhat